-Rare fish rediscovered in Pasir Ris Park; species was first documented in 160-year-old painting
+Rare fish rediscovered at Pasir Ris Park; species was first documented in 160-year-old painting

 Mr Tan, a 35-year-old educator, has been photographing snakes in Singapore since 2005, and began embarking on more night walks since late 2021 to observe more nocturnal species of snakes.

-“That night, I saw that the tide was high so I decided to drop by the mangroves at Pasir Ris Park to see what species of snakes I would be able to find at high tide and when the tide recedes,” he said.
+“That night, I saw that the tide was high, so I decided to drop by the mangroves at Pasir Ris Park to see what species of snakes I would be able to find at high tide and when the tide recedes,” he said.

-“I was alone and just as I was about to reach the mangroves, I heard a splash and turned to see a flash of white followed by a thin tail.”
+“I was alone, and just as I was about to reach the mangroves, I heard a splash and turned to see a flash of white followed by a thin tail.”

 At the time, he knew that high tide was a good time for water snakes to hunt for their prey, and figured that one of them had snagged a fish.
 Moving closer to the source of the splash, he saw a dog-faced water snake biting a fish.